Transferring from PCCC with an Associate in Arts or Associate in Science Degree to a Four-Year Institution

 - An associate of arts (A.A.) degree will be applied to a bachelor of arts (B.A.) degree, and the associate of science (A.S.) degree will be applied to a bachelor of science (B.S.) degree as half of the credits required for that basic four-year degree.

 To transfer successfully, community college students should select an associate degree program that aligns with their anticipated bachelor degree major.
-Five-year degree programs will require transfer students to complete all credits required for the bachelor’s degree beyond the initial 60-64 credits that will transfer with the associate degree.
+Five-year degree programs will require transfer students to complete all credits required for the bachelor’s degree beyond the initial 60 credits that will transfer with the associate degree, with the exception of the A.S. in Occupational Therapy Assistant, the A.S. in Psycho-social Rehabilitation, the A.A.S. in Health Information Management, the A.A.S. in Nurse Education, and the A.A.S. in Radiography degrees.

 - The A.A. and A.S. degrees will satisfy all lower-level General Education requirements, unless there are major-specific prerequisites or graduation requirements that were not completed within the associate degree.
 When choosing courses, students should use the “Plan Academic Program” function on the NJ Transfer website and consult with a community college transfer counselor; such consultations ensure that students complete any prerequisites required for their major by the four-year college or university of interest.